weddingjuma/rafipayment_frontend/README.md

-# Phonegap & Vue.js Proof of Concept
+# Rafi Payment Front End

-> Using Vue.js and Phonegap to create a basic POC for the new Rafi Payment hybrid app.
+> Vue.js and Phonegap hybrid app for mobile and desktop

-This project should be pretty straightforward, other than the initial loading flow, which may have the session instance check authentication via the API before the majority of the application is loaded.

 The primary data store is located in app.$store, which will be automatically reset on logout, but certain views may require their own special Vuex stores which need to be manually reset when their parent component is destroyed.